Operations

 [Similar Company] went from a 3% to 19% reply rate in their first month.

-Worth a quick call to see if it's relevant for [Company]?
+Worth a quick call to see if this is relevant for [Company]?

 [Signature]